 Workshops (Limited Number Of Participants; Preregistration Required)

-Conference workshops are designed for the professional development of international office staff.
+Conference workshops are designed for the professional development of international office staff at HEIs.
 Trainers are experienced peers who introduce contextual information and best practices in a specific area of international education.
 Register for a conference workshop to enhance your skills or acquire new ones and develop your job performance.

-Trainers: Benedikt Wirmer and Levent Gaşgil (StudyPortals) (Click on the title to see the details)
+Trainers: Carmen Neghina and Levent Gaşgil (StudyPortals) (Click on the title to see the details)

 Brief descpription: Due to increasing global and local competition and changing geopolitical concerns, recruiting international students is becoming more and more complicated.
-In this session, the big data generated by students performing searches on the StudyPortals websites will be used to analyse the trends in the supply and demand for international education in Turkey and Eurasia over the last few years and predict how these trends will change over the next year.
-Based on the implications of these trends, recommendations will be offered regarding how to optimise online marketing campaigns and measure return on investment, touching on the best practices that have been tried and tested in real life applications.
+In this session we will focus on the trends in the target group, the shift to generation Z and how to map out the student journey from start to finish.
+Based on the implications of these issues, recommendations will be offered regarding how to optimise online marketing campaigns and measure return on investment.

 Target audience: Managers and officers working in international student recruitment, seeking to further their knowledge of strategic online marketing and optimization.